Laryngeal Speaking Aids

 Is a laryngeal speaking aid CRA eligible in Canada?

 Yes.
-Laryngeal speaking aids are CRA-eligible medical expenses under paragraph 118.2(2)(i) of the Income Tax Act.
-No prescription is required.
-The purchase price or rental cost qualifies for the Medical Expense Tax Credit (METC) and is reimbursable through a Health Spending Account (HSA).
-Ongoing operating costs — including electricity, batteries, repairs, maintenance, and replacement parts — also qualify under paragraph 1.74 of Income Tax Folio S1-F1-C1.
+Laryngeal speaking aids are CRA-eligible medical expenses, and no prescription is required.
+The purchase price or rental cost is reimbursable through a Health Spending Account (HSA).
+Ongoing operating costs -- batteries, repairs, maintenance, and replacement parts -- are also eligible.

 What Qualifies